illyfrancis/scribble/questions/questions-min.md

 ## Hash table

+#### Write a class named `Person`

+Let's write a class named `Person`.
+It has a field called `name` of type String.
+We want to use instance of this class as a key in a hash table.

 #### Write a class named `MyKey` to be used as a key to a map

 MyKey has a field called identity of a type String.
 The identity field will be unique.